 Ordinary Saint doesn't know what to say, and the Leading Brother starts talking to someone else.

 This fictional exchange is from the article, "Mind Control."
-It shows the typical Assembly dynamics of domination and black-and-white thinking on the part of the Leading Brother, and victimized passivity on the part of the Ordinary Saint.
+It shows the typical Assembly dynamics of domination, coercion and black-and-white thinking on the part of the Leading Brother, and victimized passivity on the part of the Ordinary Saint.
 It was the accepted thing, the expected thing.
+Anyone in any kind of leadership position - - Leading Brother, Children's Hour leader, husband, etc. - could be expected to get in your face in a stern disapproving manner at any time over any issue, no matter how petty, inconsequential or private.
+You felt guilty and slunk away licking your wounds.
+But your self-esteem would be rescued the next time you discipled a new recruit, saving them from a life of sin or the ignorance of worldly Christianity.

-Lots of folks who were in the Assembly, especially in the formative years of their twenties, have come away with this kind of ingrained pattern ingrained.
-Steve and I did, and being out of the Assembly for eight years hadn't changed it much.
-Dr. Burks' presentation was complex, and took several hours to explain, but the outcome of understanding how to change our patterns of relating to people--and each other--was worth it.
+Lots of folks who were in the Assembly have come away with this pattern ingrained in their interactions with others, careening from persecutor to victim to rescuer, rarely in a balanced rational adult frame of mind.
+Steve and I were still like that eight years after we left the Assembly.
+We felt the disfunction but were helpless to understand it and change.
+Dr. Burks' presentation was complex, and took several hours to explain, but the outcome of understanding how to change our patterns of relating to people was worth it.

 Overview of the Model Used at Wellspring